Change4Life Sports Clubs

 • Wheelchair basketball

 To date, the Youth Sport Trust has developed a network of 8,500 school-based sports clubs in England and is looking to have 13,500 clubs set-up by 2015.
-Your school can be part of the programme simply by signing up by calling 01509 226600.

 The clubs have been designed to give children the necessary skills and confidence to be able to take part in School Games opportunities and become comfortable with competing in their school or against other schools.